Ahmed ou el Kadhi

-Ahmed ou El Kadhi (c.
+Ahmed ou Lqadi (Ḥmed U Lqaḍi, c.
 1480–1527) was the founder and first king of the Kingdom of Kuku in the Kabylie region of northern Algeria.
 He also briefly ruled Algiers between 1520 and 1527.
 Ahmed ou El Kadhi is remembered as a significant figure in Algerian history for establishing an autonomous polity in Kabylia.

 Early Life and Background

 Ahmed ou El Kadhi, also known as Sidi Ahmed Belkadi, was born around 1480 in the village of Aourir, Kabylie.
 He belonged to the Ath Ghobri tribe and was a descendant of the 13th-century jurist Ahmed Abu El Abbès El Ghobrini.
 His lineage earned him the title "Belkadi," meaning "son of the judge."

 Political career

 In the early 16th century, Ahmed served as governor of Annaba under the Hafsid dynasty.
 Following the Spanish capture of Bejaia in 1510, he acted as an intermediary in negotiations with the Spanish.
 In 1512, he allied with the Barbarossa brothers, Aruj and Hayreddin, in an attempt to recapture Bejaia, marking the beginning of his association with the Barbarossas.